-2.3 Gains on shares (participation exemption)
+Gains on shares (participation exemption)

 Malta The Netherlands Spain Sweden Switzerland United Kingdom The same rules apply to capital gains as to dividends, except that the anti-abuse provisions referred to under 2.2 above do not apply in the context of capital gains.
 Gains realized on the alienation of a participation (including foreign exchange results) are fully exempt from CIT under the same conditions as described under 2.2 above for dividends.
 Gains realized on certain hybrid loans, option rights and warrants may also be exempt pursuant to the participation exemption.
 See under 2.2 above.
 Capital gains derived from the sale of a foreign subsidiary are fully exempt from Spanish CIT if (i) the conditions listed under 2.2 above are met in each and every holding period, except for requirement a) thereof and (ii) the sale of the interest in the foreign subsidiary does not take place to a resident of a tax haven.
 Full exemption if the requirements described under 2.2 above are met.
 For capital gains, relief from federal and cantonal/ municipal income tax is granted in the form of the Participation Reduction (see 2.2 above) under the following conditions: • the shares disposed of represent at least 10% of the participation's nominal share capital or the capital gain derives from profit rights to at least 10% of the profits or reserves; and • the shares or profit rights disposed of must have been held for at least 12 months.
-If, after the sale of part of a qualifying participation, the remaining participation, the remaining participation falls below the 10% threshold, relief from federal tax will still apply if the remaining participation is sold for at least CHF 1,000,000.
+If, after the sale of part of a qualifying participation, the remaining participation falls below the 10% threshold, relief from federal tax will still apply if the fair market value of the remaining participation is at least CHF 1,000,000.
 On the cantonal/municipal level, a holding company can qualify for the Holding Status, entailing a full tax exemption on all its income.
 See 2.2 above for the conditions.
-Companies not qualifying for the Holding Status can still benefit from tax relief in the Capital gains on shares derived by a UK company are subject to UK corporation tax, unless the capital gains qualify for a full exemption under the substantial shareholdings exemption rules.
-To qualify for the substantial shareholdings exemption, the investing UK company must have owned 10% or more of the ordinary shares and must be beneficially entitled to 10% or more of the company's profits available for distribution and of its assets on a winding-up throughout an uninterrupted period of at least 12 months of the two years preceding the date of the disposal.
-Furthermore, both the investing UK company and the company whose shares are being disposed of must be a trading company, a member of a trading group or a holding company of a trading sub-group from the beginning of the 12 month qualifying period up to, and immediately after, the disposal.
-The jurisdiction of residence or incorporation of the
+Companies not qualifying for the Holding Status can still benefit from tax relief in the form of the Participation Reduction on the federal and cantonal/municipal level Capital gains on shares derived by a UK company are subject to UK corporation tax, unless the capital gains qualify for a full exemption under the substantial shareholdings exemption rules.
+To qualify for the substantial shareholdings exemption, the investing UK company must have owned 10% or more of the ordinary shares in the investee company and must be beneficially entitled to 10% or more of the investee company's profits available for distribution and of its assets on a winding-up throughout an uninterrupted period of at least 12 months in the two years preceding the date of the disposal.
+Furthermore, both the investing UK company and the investee company must be a trading company, a member of a trading group or a holding company of a trading sub-group from the beginning of the 12 month qualifying period up to, and immediately after, the disposal.
+The jurisdiction of residence or incorporation of the investee company is not relevant.